-Completion and Publication of Air Toxics and Other Studies Initiated under Previous Plans HEI will complete the research phase and will publish the studies on PM and air toxics that were initiated under the previous Strategic Plan.
-During the next 18 months, HEI will publish final reports, along with the Review Committee's commentaries, on the five studies characterizing atmospheric concentrations and exposures to air toxics in areas suspected of higher levels, or so called hot spots.
-HEI will also publish studies focused on PM and allergic response, mechanisms of toxicity of acrolein and 1,3-butadiene, and improved exposure assessment for acrolein.
+Completion and Publication of Air Toxics and Other Studies Initiated under Previous Plans HEI completed the research phase and published the studies on PM and air toxics that were initiated under the previous Strategic Plan.
+HEI published final reports, along with the Review Committee's commentaries, on the five studies characterizing atmospheric concentrations and exposures to air toxics in areas suspected of higher levels, or so called hot spots.
+HEI also published studies focused on PM and allergic response, mechanisms of toxicity of acrolein and 1,3-butadiene, and improved exposure assessment for acrolein.